 Hey Everyone!
-I hope you are having a great Tuesday!
-This is part 2 of my Germany posts which highlights my trips to Heidelberg, Munich, Trier and Dresden (click here to see my first post).
+This is part 2 of my Germany posts which highlights my trips to Heidelberg, Munich, Trier and Dresden (click here to see my first post on the places I saw while visiting Germany for work).
 Enjoy!

 Last fall when I was working in Wiesbaden I decided to take a day trip to Heidelberg.
 It was a close drive (about an hour) and seemed like it would be a manageable trip to do by myself.
 I had no itinerary when I went (just hopped in the car and drove), but ended up having such a fun day exploring.
 Heidelberg which is located in the south-west side of Germany has a lot of historic churches and an adorable old town area where there was live music around every corner.